 Contractors, freelancers and the self-employed can be a difficult bunch to buy for (especially as an extra pair of hands isn’t an option) so we’ve compiled a wish list from our freelancer friends to help you out!

 For your freelancer friend that works from home why not treat them to a personalised apron?
 A major benefit of working from home is being able to cook wholesome food to stay fuelled throughout the day (well, sometimes anyway).
 However, it can be a messy operation and ruining your outfit for that client meeting in the afternoon is a nightmare.
 A personalised apron not only shows that you’ve given their gift some thought but also by buying it through Etsy or Not On The High Street you’re supporting other independent businesses too!

 Finding a contractor who doesn’t spend their workdays on a caffeine high is rare, so give them the kick they need with a pouch of premium coffee.
 Independent roasters are appearing across the UK so search your local area to see what’s on offer (it’s also a great excuse to try lots of nice coffee).
-Our favourite local gem is Atkinsons who do an amazing Christmas Blend, you can order it online here.
+Our favourite local gem is Atkinsons who do an amazing Christmas Blend, you can see their full range of coffees online here.

 Custom Air Fresheners

 For your self-employed friend who spends their life on the road, what better than a customised air freshener to put a smile on their face.
 There’s a wide range of scents to choose from including New Car, Mojito and Bacon!
 You could be nice and use pictures of their family or you could scour their social media for the worst selfie you can find, your call…